zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 Tabulate the un-tabulated response above to have **2 columns** with **Endpoint** and **RegionName**.

-## Live Lab Assessment
+## Live Lab Assessment (2 marks)

-Make sure you have completed all the required checkpoints before joining the marking queue.
+Make sure you have practiced and completed all the required checkpoints before joining the marking queue.
 When you are next in line, have your commands/scripts/cleanup ready so that you can demonstrate each checkpoint live to a lab facilitator for verification.

-Note that screenshots, copied output, and prerecorded demonstrations do not count.
+You have only ONE attempt to demonstrate each checkpoint in front of the lab facilitator.
+If you fail any checkpoint, the corresponding marks will not be awarded.
+Screenshots, copied output, and prerecorded demonstrations are not accepted.

 ### Checkpoint 1: Environment and AWS identity (0.5 marks)